Legal rights of women in history: Mosaic law

 In the Mosaic law, for monetary matters, women's and men's rights were almost exactly equal.
 A woman was entitled to her own private property, including land, livestock, slaves, and servants.
 A woman had the right to inherit whatever anyone bequeathed to her as a death gift, and inherited equally with brothers and in the absence of sons would inherit everything.
 A woman could likewise bequeath her belongings to others as a death gift.
 Upon dying intestate, a woman's property would be inherited by her children if she had them, her husband if she was married, or her father if she were single.
 A woman could sue in court and did not need a male to represent her.

 In some situations, women actually had more rights than men.
 For example, captive women had to be ransomed prior to any male captives.
 Even though sons inherited property, they had a responsibility to support their mother and sisters from the estate, and had to ensure that both mother and sisters were taken care of prior to their being able to benefit from the inheritance, and if that wiped out the estate, the boys had to supplement their income from elsewhere.

 When it came to specific religious or sacramental activities, women had fewer opportunities or privileges than men.
 For example, in monetary or capital cases women could not serve as witnesses.
 A woman could not serve as a kohen in the Temple.
 A woman could not serve as queen regnant, the monarch had to be male.
 A divorce could only be granted by the husband, upon which time she would receive the Ketubah and the return of a significant portion of her dowry.
-The vow of an unmarried girl between the ages of 12 years and 12 years and six months might be nullified by her father and the vow of a wife that affected marital obligations may be annulled by her husband; the guilt or innocence of a wife accused of adultery might tested through the Sotah process, although this only was successful if the husband was innocent of adultery, and daughters could inherit only in the absence of sons.
+The vow of an unmarried girl between the ages of 12 years and 12 years and six months might be nullified by her father and the vow of a wife that affected marital obligations may be annulled by her husband; the guilt or innocence of a wife accused of adultery might be tested through the Sotah process, although this only was successful if the husband was innocent of adultery, and daughters could inherit only in the absence of sons.